Person-centred Design and Improvement Programme

 What we do

-- enable them to apply a blended approach of service design and quality improvement that meets their needs through relevant methods and tools
+- enable them to apply a blended approach of service design and quality improvement

 - develop skills and knowledge to design and improve services in a person-centred way